jlclark26/smart-investor-analyzer/README.md

 # smart-investor-analyzer
-This Python application analyzes the stock market and provides investors with useful information for both immediate and long-term decision-making.
+Coming from my Engineering 133 final, this Python application analyzes the stock market and provides investors with useful information for both immediate and long-term decision-making.
 The project is prompted by the growing need for data-based, user-friendly solutions that make financial markets easier to understand.
 The tool is helpful for both long-term investors seeking sustainable growth and day traders seeking short-term